 (i) signed by the holder, or

-(ii) signed by the new owner and accompanied by an attestation from the competent authority of the holder’s Contracting Party that the new owner appears to be the successor in title of the holder.
+(ii) signed by the new owner and accompanied by a document providing evidence that the new owner appears to be the successor in title of the holder.

 [….]

 (6) [Recording and Notification of a Change] (a) The International Bureau shall, provided that the request is in order, promptly record the change in the International Register and shall inform the holder.
 In the case of a recording of a change in ownership, the International Bureau will inform both the new holder and the previous holder.